-A management plan has been approved (April 2018) by Chile for the Northern anchovy stock (XV-II).
-It presents the challenges and agreed actions to improve stock status, reduce bycatch and also increase social aspects of the fishery.
+A management plan for the fishery was approved (April 2018) for the Northern stock (XV-II).
+It presents challenges and agreed actions to improve stock status, reduce bycatch and also increase social aspects of the fishery.
 A major challenge in recent years (South Peru/Northern Chile stock) has been the prevalence in commercial catches of juveniles.
+Use of on-board cameras to identify and quantify bycatch discards has been implemented in Chile.